haris-aqeel/edurata-developer-guide/docs/theme-configuration.md

 ## Changing font

-Jamdocs uses Source Sans Pro by default.
+Edurata uses Source Sans Pro by default.
 I chose to embed the font in the project to increase page speed.
 To change the font, you just install another Google Font as a dependency, lets say you want Open Sans:

 ```bash
 yarn add typeface-open-sans